-8.1 Introduction
+8.1.
+Introduction

+NIST continues to engage with smart grid interoperability in a number of ways.
 The execution of the Priority Action Plans (PAPs) presently under way will continue until their objectives to fill identified gaps in the standards portfolio have been accomplished.
 As new gaps and requirements are identified, the SGIP will continue to initiate PAPs to address them.
 NIST and the SGIP will work with SSOs and other stakeholders to fill the gaps and improve the standards that form the foundation of the smart grid.

 Work on the SGIP CoS will continue to fully populate the Catalog and ensure robust architectural and cybersecurity reviews of the standards.
 Efforts will continue to partner with the private sector as it establishes testing and certification programs consistent with the SGIP testing and certification framework.
-Work will continue to coordinate with related international smart grid standards efforts to promote alignment and harmonization and to support U.S. manufacturer access to international markets..
+Work will continue to coordinate with related international smart grid standards efforts to promote alignment and harmonization and to support U.S. manufacturer access to international markets.